 - Completed (%) is the percentage of Issue completion and should be added and managed manually by the Issue

-- Estimated workload, is the actual Issue duration, in hours.
+- The estimated workload, is the actual Issue duration, in hours.
 Calculated hours will appear only if the Region Code field with Regional Settings is selected.
 In the Process view, the Actual Workload will be calculated based on the Tasks’ duration sum.
 In terms of each Process Performance measurement, you may connect a KPI (Objective) with this specific Process (Issue).

 - Set users that will be Administrators and Issue’s Supervisor.
-Practically, this means that these users will have access on this Issue, even if you have not added them in the Basic Info above.
+Practically, this means that these users will have access to this Issue, even if you have not added them in the Basic Info above.

 - Send notification to: Fill in Comidor Users and Groups, you wish to receive a notification when someone commented on this Issue.